Three useful Boston versions

 Choose the area with the fewest corrections

-• Back Bay is safest for leisure.
+• Back Bay is safest for leisure because the first evening is easy to read.

 48 hours